Tag Archive: France

 A two-night stay at the delightful and chaming ‘Oast House’ in the heart of rural Sussex.

-Day two: Wednesday 24th November 2022:
+Day two: Thursday 24th November 2022:

 • Royal Tunbridge Wells: Like Rochester the pretty spa town of Tunbridge Wells also has very strong Neville connections and was once part of a vast Neville estate.
 We visited two churches, one very profound wth Neville connections, and one very much closed, but which Queen Victoria once visited for important reasons.
 A lovely Autumn day with beautiful colours everywhere.
 We also visited a very mysterious rock formation, the likes of which is not to be found in any tourist guide, but touch it and many truths of it’s purpose are to be revealed to you….